Hoekz/JS-TDD-201/Network/module-network.md

 If we take a closer look, however, we can see that we're only testing that the mock is called with the correct method and url.
 And indeed, if we go back to [our action](/Network/custom/store.js#L14-21), we see that we never pass the `tagline` to the call to `fetch`.

+### add mock

+We can add a second mock on the same route that returns a `400` when no body is included and update our success response to require a body be present.
+Running the tests shows us that now the test fails when asserting on the successful route being called.
+Let's make the update to send in the tagline.